Front Porch Blog

 Trump renominates Lee Beaman to the TVA board

-Last month, the president renominated Lee Beaman to the TVA board.
+In January, the president renominated Lee Beaman to the TVA board.
 Put simply, political megadonor Lee Beaman is a poor choice.
 And to paraphrase Brianna Knisley, director of public power campaigns at Appalachian Voices, we’ve never seen a TVA board nominee who has given us more cause for concern than Beaman.
 Not only does he lack any known experience in energy or utilities, but there are troubling allegations about his personal conduct and integrity.
 He may soon go through another Senate Environment and Public Works Committee hearing before his nomination goes to a full Senate vote.

 In his opening statement for Beaman’s first hearing, Sen. Sheldon Whitehouse, ranking member of the committee, noted that Beaman “has a ‘Freedom Award’ from the Koch-backed Americans for Prosperity, a battleship of the fossil-fuel influence armada.
-When the ask comes to raise customers’ rates by backing away from clean energy, it’s a safe bet whose back he’ll have.”
+When the ask comes to raise customers’ rates by backing away from clean energy, it’s a safe bet whose back he’ll have.””

 During the hearing, senators grilled Beaman about violent statements his pastor has made — and who Beaman brought to the hearing — along with Beaman’s involvement in alleged campaign finance violations and a related House ethics investigation, allegedly attempting to falsify federal election results, and ethical concerns regarding Beaman renting housing to members of Congress, including House Speaker Rep. Mike Johnson.
+Not to mention, many community members are concerned that Beaman will help facilitate the Trump administration’s scheme to sell TVA’s publicly owned assets to private corporations.

 Ahead of the hearing, Rep. Steve Cohen of Tennessee had urged committee members to reject Beaman, writing that “confirming a nominee without relevant qualifications and burdened by significant ethical and character concerns would risk undermining the stability and integrity of the nation’s largest public power utility at a time when prudent oversight is more important than ever.”